bruceravel/demeter/documentation/Athena/plot/index.rst

 one of `the special plots <../plot/etc.html>`__ from the :guilabel:`Plot` menu.

-- Right click the :kbd:`E,orange` button: plot |mu| (E) with I\
+- Right click the :button:`E,orange` button: plot |mu| (E) with I\
   :sub:`0` and the signal

-- Right click the :kbd:`k,orange` button: display the k123 plot
+- Right click the :button:`k,orange` button: display the k123 plot

-- Right click the :kbd:`R,orange` button: display the R123 plot
+- Right click the :button:`R,orange` button: display the R123 plot

-- Right click the :kbd:`kq,orange` button: display the quad plot
+- Right click the :button:`kq,orange` button: display the quad plot

-- Right click the :kbd:`E,purple` button: plot I\ :sub:`0` for each marked group
+- Right click the :button:`E,purple` button: plot I\ :sub:`0` for each marked group

-- Right click the :kbd:`q,purple` button: display the bi-quad plot
+- Right click the :button:`q,purple` button: display the bi-quad plot

 All other plot keys respond to a right-click in the same way as a left-click.

-The responses of the :kbd:`E,orange` button and the :kbd:`E,purple` button can be configured with the :configparam:`athena,right\_single\_e` and :configparam:`athena,right\_marked\_e` `configuration parameters
+The responses of the :button:`E,orange` button and the :button:`E,purple` button can be configured with the :configparam:`athena,right\_single\_e` and :configparam:`athena,right\_marked\_e` `configuration parameters